 Unlike a judicial foreclosure sale, a non-judicial foreclosure auction does not need to be conducted by court appointed officers in order to take place.
 With that in mind, it can take place anywhere, including the property itself.
 During the auction, if an acceptable bid is made, the property is sold to the highest bidder.
 However if not, it also is sold to the bank and becomes an REO property.

-How long does the judicial foreclosure process take?
+How long does a judicial foreclosure take?

 Another big difference between foreclosure on a judicial deed and a nonjudicial deed is the amount of time that the process will take.
 Put simply, if your state’s foreclosure type is judicial, the process is likely going to take longer because you are at the mercy of your local court system.